learn-co-students/js-jquery-event-listeners-readme-js-intro-000/README.md

 your tests will run as expected and you can test your code in the browser as well.

-+ Define a function `getIt` that does not accept a parameter.
-The function should bind a `click` event to the `p` tag.
-When the paragraph is clicked, the function should alert `"Hey!"`.
++ Define a function getIt that does not accept a parameter.
+The function should bind a click event to the p tag.
+When the paragraph is clicked, the function should alert "Hey!".

 + Define a function `frameIt` that does not accept a parameter.
 The function should bind the `load` event that adds the class `tasty` to the image to add a